Join the Conversation

 1964 Flood in Marietta

-My future wife Suzanne and I launched a canoe near the Red Cross office on Wooster Street.
+My future wife Suzanne and I launched a canoe near the Red Cross office on Scammel Street.
 The river level was that high in March of 1964; water covered the downtown.
 The canoe was an old birchbark canoe - could have belonged to Rufus Putnam - probably not fit for flood water exploration.
 But we were young and decided to suspend the use of common sense for this outing.

 It was exciting on the open water drifting past flooded buildings, traffic lights, and vehicles.
 It was also eerily quiet.
 The first stop was the Monument to the Start Westward in Muskingum Park.
 I was a photo bug and editor of the Marietta High School yearbook that year.
 The quest was to capture the monument, which included a boat, as if it were afloat.
 Clever, huh?
 Click, click.
 Done.